gem5/gem5/ext/pybind11/docs/advanced/smart_ptrs.rst

 pybind11 supports ``std::unique_ptr`` and ``std::shared_ptr`` right out of the
 box.
 For any other custom smart pointer, transparent conversions can be enabled using a macro invocation similar to the following.
-It must be declared at the level before any binding code:
+It must be declared at the top namespace level before any binding code:

 .. code-block:: cpp